DJrizzley/literature/novels/moby_dick.md

 have seen and talked with Steelkilt since the death of Radney.’”

-CHAPTER 55.
-Of the Monstrous Pictures of Whales.
+# CHAPTER 55.
+Of the Monstrous Pictures of Whales

 I shall ere long paint to you as well as one can without canvas, something like the true form of the whale as he actually appears to the